-Current macroeconomic conditions exhibit challenges that can affect capital equipment purchasing demand and timing, including recessionary fears, inflation concerns, heightened interest rates as a result of government actions to combat inflation, and uncertainty in the global banking and financial services market, concerns related to the upcoming presidential election in the United States, as well as other geopolitical developments, have impacted and may continue to impact business spending and the economy as a whole.
+Current macroeconomic conditions exhibit challenges that can affect capital equipment purchasing demand and timing, including recessionary fears, inflation concerns, changing interest rates, concerns related to the upcoming presidential election in the United States, as well as other geopolitical developments, have impacted and may continue to impact business spending and the economy as a whole.
 As a result, we have seen customers extend purchase decision cycles.
 We have also experienced some demand softness due to pricing effects from the strength of the U.S. Dollar that have impacted and may continue to impact our operations.